bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Plunderer**: This unlocked as soon as I accumulated over 100,000 gil during the game (don't have to have that amount all at once).

 **Record Breaker** This unlocked as soon as I hit 500,000 clan points.

+**Collector**: This unlocked right when I purchased the Canopic Urn.
+I didn't need to enter the Den itself despite what the achievement's description states.

+**Spendthrift**: Unlocked when I purchased the Canopic Urn as that pushed me over the threshold of spending 1 million gil.

+**Mist Walker**: Unlocked upon use of the last concurrence.

 ### Some Mechanics Notes